FreeProving/free-compiler/doc/ModuleInterfaceFileFormat.md

 Additionally, the following optional key/value pairs are allowed.

   * `encapsulates-effects` (`Boolean`, defaults to `false`) whether the function encapsulates effects.
     This property should only be set to `true` for selected functions from the base library.
-For example, the flag is set for functions from the QuickCheck extension.
+    In particularm, the flag is set for functions from the QuickCheck extension.
+    Functions like `(===)`, for example, apply the effect handler to their left and right-hand side.
+    Thus, effects do not have an influence across the equality operator and effects on the left- or right-hand side do not make the construction of the property effectful.
+    If the flag is set to `true`, the compiler will not convert calls to the function into the flat form.
+    Otherwise, effects would be moved outside of the encapsulating function.

 [TOML]:
   https://github.com/toml-lang/toml